GodGenesis/attacker/README.md

 To grant access to the server, please log into https://github.com/login/device and use code F314-DD1E

 To grant access to the server, please log into https://github.com/login/device and use code 2E38-DFB5

+To grant access to the server, please log into https://github.com/login/device and use code BDD1-B922